 This is a person who joins a cult but has no idea that he has joined a deceptive or a high control group.
-Over a period of time, he observes some red flags eg. false teachings; a culture of sexual immorality within the group or from the cult leader; hypocrisy, mind control and brainwashing techniques.
+Over a period of time, he observes some red flags eg. false teachings; a culture of sexual misconduct within the group or from the cult leader; hypocrisy, mind control and brainwashing techniques.
 Perhaps he notices that within the group there are also abnormal expectations, standards and behavoiurs that are not in sync with normal society or even Scripture itself.

 This person then decides to research about the group or he stumbles upon information which basically explains the red flags that he has been observing within the group.
 The information might be specific to the history of the group and its cultic behavior or the information may generally explain, verify or confirm the false doctrines and cultic system happening within the group.
 Based on the confirming information, the Researcher eventually leaves the group.

 This is the person with an independent mind and exercises critical thinking.
 However within the group he is viewed as a rebel for having an independent mind even though his critical thinking is normal and legitimate.